E5H4/graphicdesign/README.md

-# graphicdesign
-Materials created for marketing purposes for the Washkewicz College of Engineering
+# Materials created for marketing purposes for the Washkewicz College of Engineering